GianfrancoPiazzolla/Charge-Master/README.md

 - **📄 Paginated record list** — records are displayed 20 per page, sorted by date (newest first), with pagination controls at the bottom.
 - **🏷️ Each record stores:**
   - 📅 Date of the refueling/charging session
-  - 📏 Distance traveled since the last session (in km)
+  - 📏 Distance traveled since the last session (in Km)
   - ⚡ / ⛽ Energy or fuel quantity (kWh or Liters, switchable globally)
   - 💶 Unit price (€ per kWh or € per Liter)
   - 💰 Total cost (auto-computed in real time)
-  - 📊 Cost per km (auto-computed in real time)
+  - 📊 Cost per Km (auto-computed in real time)
   - 📍 Location / station name (optional free-text field, max 100 characters)
   - 📝 Notes (optional free-text field, max 500 characters with live character counter)
 - **⚙️ Auto-computed fields:** As the user types quantity and unit price, the **Total Cost** and **Cost per Km** are calculated and displayed live inside the form, before saving.